CodingBubble/projectillm_backend/README.md

 ## Event Poll/Voting Commands

+### event_load_votes:
+Loads all Votes/Polls in an Event

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Event [int]

+result: List of Objects: Polls

 ### vote_create:
 Creates a new Vote > [Only the creator of the Event can execute this]